bvkrauth/bvkrauth.github.io/_publications/rcr.md

 ---
-title: "Bounding a Linear Causal Effect Using Relative Correlation Restrictions"
+title: "Bounding a linear causal effect Using relative correlation restrictions"
 collection: publications
 permalink: /publication/rcr
 excerpt: "This paper describes and implements a simple partial solution to the most common problem